Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Numerical experiments and benchmarks

 By every metric, the multiscale approach is faster and uses less memory than the standard single-scale factorization.
-Comparing median time and memory estimates, the multiscale method runs roughly four times as fast and uses about a third of the memory.
-These wall clock-times include significant garbage collection (GC), suggesting that design improvements such as preallocated arrays could reduce memory usage further.
-Such improvements would accelerate both \texttt{factorize} and \texttt{multiscale\_factorize}.
-Nevertheless, we observe that \texttt{multiscale\_factorize} triggers garbage collection less frequently because more computations occur on smaller arrays.
+Comparing median time and memory estimates, the multiscale method runs roughly four times faster with about a third of the memory.